 Look at verse 26.
 "Those who heard it said, 'Then who can be saved?"
-They've been thinking material wealth is a sign of God's blessing.
-This challenge to the ruler, and his response to it, is turning their value system upside down.
-Trying to help rich people may seem futile.
+They've had a fixed idea that material wealth is a sign of God's blessing.
+Jesus' challenge to the ruler, and his response to it, is turning their value system upside down.
+In light of Jesus' warning, trying to help rich people may seem futile.
 But what does Jesus say?
 Read verse 27.
 "But he said, 'What is impossible with man is possible with God."
 God can do impossible things in people's sinful hearts through the work of the Holy Spirit.
 Soon, Jesus is going to encounter a rich man who does enter the kingdom (19:1-10).
 But this is all so unsettling, it finally gets a rise out of Peter.
 Look at verse 28.
 "And Peter said, 'See, we have left our homes and followed you."
 Why is he saying this?
-He and the others need Jesus to tell them they're going to be okay.
+He and the others just need Jesus to tell them they're going to be okay.

-What does he tell them?
+How does Jesus answer?
 Read verses 29-30.
 "And he said to them, 'Truly, I say to you, there is no one who has left house or wife or brothers or parents or children, for the sake of the kingdom of God, who will not receive many times more in this time, and in the age to come eternal life."
-It's for them and for us!
+This promise is for them and for us!
 To follow Jesus, we need to learn to live for the sake of the kingdom of God.
 It's always going to involve sacrificing things we'd rather hold onto.
 It's not just about money.
-Jesus mainly mentions our greatest treasure, our human family.
+In these two verses Jesus mainly mentions our greatest treasure, our human family.
 Practically, he's talking about making him and his kingdom our first priority.
-To do this involves making sacrifices.
-We can't cut his words out of the Bible just because we don't like them.
-When we follow God's lead to make such sacrifices, it never goes unnoticed by him.
+But to do this requires making some sacrifices.
+We can't cut some of Jesus' words out of the Bible just because we don't like them.
+When we follow God's lead to make such sacrifices for his kingdom, it never goes unnoticed by him.
 God blesses us now, with many more spiritual family members, and ultimately, with eternal life in his kingdom.
 To follow Jesus challenges the pattern of this world, which is basically living for self.